PlusTimeIT/Laravel-EasyForms/README.md

 ---
 To ensure PlusTimeIT EasyForms runs without errors please follow below:

+Add Laravel Easyforms to your project:
+`composer require plustime-it/laravel-easyforms`

 Before either of those options is completed you first must:
 - Open up `config/app.php` and add the code below to your `providers` array.
 ```php